AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt6-platform-and-macros.md

 #Platform Files and Macros: An Example

+First, we need to tweak your `platform.clj` file.
+Add the snippet below to your `:cljs` profile.
+That way your Clojure macro will be available to your ClojureScript profile.

+{% highlight clojure linenos %}
+    :source-paths ["src/clj"]
+{% endhighlight %}

-Let's add a new test to our `shared_file.cljx` file which will test a simple macro.
+Now let's add a new test to our `shared_file.cljx` file which will test a simple macro.

 Create a `macro.clj` file in your `src/clj/myproject/` folder.
 You can leave it empty for now.